-۲ be submitted to Central Bedfordshire Council: Central Bedfordshire Council Priory House Monks Walk Chicksands Shefford Bedfordshire SG17 5TQ Employee Conduct Complaints about the individual behaviour of members of staff will be addressed using the Council's internal disciplinary procedure.
-Complaints should be made orally or in writing to: The Town Clerk Sandy Town Council 10 Cambridge Road Sandy SG19 1JE 01767 681491 Or to The Town Mayor Sandy Town Council 10 Cambridge Road Sandy SG19 1JE 01767 681491 if the complaint is about the behaviour of the Town Clerk
+Biggleswade SG18 8AL Complaints about individuals Complaints relating to a council member's failure t Central Bedfordshire Council Priory House Monks Walk Chicksands Shefford Bedfordshire SG17 5TQ Employee Conduct Complaints about the individual behaviour of members of staff will be addressed using the Council's internal disciplinary procedure.
+Complaints should be made orally or in writing to: The Town Clerk Sandy Town Council 10 Cambridge Road Sandy SG19 1JE 01767 681491 Or to The Town Mayor Sandy Town Council 10 Cambridge Road Sandy SG19 1JE 01767 681491 if the complaint is about the behaviour of the Town Clerk complaints they will inform the Town Clerk within 2 working days.

-- 4 In the first instance, if an oral or written complaint is made to the Town Clerk, a Councillor or the whole Council then the Town Clerk shall investigate the matter on behalf of the Council and report back to the complainant as promptly as possible.
-If Councillors are notified of oral complaints they will inform the Town Clerk within 2 working days.
 The Town Clerk will respond fully to complaints within 10 working days or provide an update and a reasonable timescale for when a final report on the complaint and any remedy shall be made available.
-The Council will first attempt to settle all complaints directly with the complainant. - 5 If the complainant is not satisfied with the outcome of the attempt to settle the complaint directly, then a further formal written complaint should be made in writing to the Town Clerk and the matter will be dealt with by the Complaints Committee of Sandy Town Council.
+The Council will first attempt to settle all complaints directly with the complainant.